agile-ts/documentation/docs/packages/core/features/computed/Introduction.md

 MY_COMPUTED.computeFunction(); // Returns (See below)
 // 'My name is hans and I am 10 years old.'
 ```
-By default, the `Computed Class` does autodetecting the used dependencies (Agile Sub Instance)
+By default, the `Computed Class` does automatic detect the used dependencies (Agile Sub Instance)
 and recomputes its value as soon as one dependency mutates.
-But sometimes there are some issue with the autodetecting.
+But sometimes there are some issue with this autodetection.
 Therefore, the `createComputed()` method takes an optional second property with hard coded dependencies of the `Computed Class`.
 ```ts
 const MY_COMPUTED = App.createComputed(() => {